-When Chervolet general manager Pete Estes held a live press conference at Detroit’s Statler-Hilton Hotel in June of 1966, he opened by informing everyone in attendance that they were charter members of the Society for the Elimination of Panthers from the Automotive World.
+When Chevrolet general manager Pete Estes held a live press conference at Detroit’s Statler-Hilton Hotel in June of 1966, he opened by informing everyone in attendance that they were charter members of the Society for the Elimination of Panthers from the Automotive World.
 He then promptly assured them this was the first and last meeting of SEPAW.
-Speculation that Chevrolet’s new pony car would be named Panther was immediately quelled.
-Estes went into some basic info on a new car from Chevy that would compete with the Ford Mustang.
+With that speculation that Chevrolet’s new pony car would be named Panther was immediately put to rest.
+Estes then shared some basic info on a new car from Chevy that would compete with the Ford Mustang.
 Internally designated XP-836, Chevrolet had chosen the name he was about to reveal to keep with the letter C theme of their other vehicles, such as the Corvair, Chevelle, Chevy II, and Corvette.
 Then he echoed the new car’s name: Camaro.
 Asked what it meant, Estes replied, it is “a small, vicious animal that eats Mustangs.”

 However, the name actually came from a misreading or an error in a French-English dictionary.
 Chevrolet merchandising manager Bob Lund and General Motors VP Ed Rollett conceived the name while scanning “Heath’s French and English Dictionary” by James Boïelle and de V. Payen-Payne, printed in 1936.
 The pair found the word in the book with a definition of “a friend, pal, or comrade.”
 But Camaro is not a recognized word in French.
 It is likely it was a mistake in the book for the translation of English comrade and French camarade.